 Provides any information or history that may be needed by the Finance committee as they monitor the performance of the endowment.

 Maintains official records and documents, and ensure compliance with federal, state and local regulations.

-Works closely with the staff to plan, implement and evaluate The Art Project’s educational and curatorial programs and services.
+Works closely with the staff to plan, implement and evaluate TAP’s educational and curatorial programs and services.

-Ensures that the programs and services offered by The Art Project contribute to the organization’s mission and reflect the priorities of the Board.
+Ensures that the programs and services offered by TAP contribute to TAP's mission and reflect the priorities of the Board.

-Evaluates the programs and services of The Art Project to maintain or improve quality.
+Evaluates the programs and services of TAP to maintain or improve quality.

-Creates special projects, programs and events to respond to the needs of The Art Project and community at large.
+Creates special projects, programs and events to respond to the needs of TAP and community at large.

-Maintains relationships with and working knowledge of the approximately 200 artists who are represented by The Art Project.
+Maintains relationships with and working knowledge of the approximately 200 artists who are represented by TAP.